-The vaccine does not contain a live version of the SARS-CoV-2 coronavirus and therefore cannot give you COVID-19.
+None of these vaccines contains a live version of the SARS-CoV-2 coronavirus and therefore cannot give you COVID-19.
 The potential side effects of these vaccines are discussed in more detail in the section 'What are the risks of taking part in this trial'.